l1990790120/l1990790120.github.io/content/post/2016-04-04-Resume-Share.md

 2018-01 to Present
 * Software Engineer, PeerIQ, New York, NY
 2017-02 to 2018-01
 	* Design and develop big data infrastructure and spark ETL jobs process 20 yrs+ consumer credit records on AWS EMR with Spark (scala) maintain and support a wide range of query engine such as hive and presto, scheduling (airflow) and notebook tools (jupyter, zeppelin) to support analytics query needs.
-Serverless big data warehouse architecture design with S3 as data store and AWS athena (presto) as query engine.
+[Serverless big data warehouse architecture design with S3 as data store and AWS athena (presto) as query engine](https://medium.com/@l1990790120/how-we-do-serverless-big-data-etl-olap-queries-15979a71574).
-	* Design and implement highly scalable production grade machine learning environment to support internal data science needs.
+	* Design highly scalable production grade machine learning environment to support internal data science needs.
-	* Develop highly scalable, 15~20x faster valuation microservices with python, go through kafak managed with kubernetes.
+	* Develop highly scalable, 15~20x faster valuation/projection microservices with python, go through kafak managed with kubernetes.
 	* Design and develop internal/external data API for ETL automation to provide continuous automated data quality monitoring tool for ETL pipeline.
 * Data Analyst, McGraw Hill Education, New York, NY
 2015-05 to 2017-02